koenderks/aRtsy/README.md

 #### Nebula

 Based on the very same principle as described in the artwork above is this next type of artwork.
-Howerever, it produces slightly different pictures as it uses different code to create a form of k-nearest neighbors noise.
+However, it produces slightly different pictures as it uses different code to create a form of k-nearest neighbors noise.
 Some of these artworks can resemble nebulas in outer space.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/development/png/nebulas/2021-08-29.png' width='270' height='270'>